okta/okta-sdk-nodejs/docs/JSDOC.md

 #### Create a User

 The [Users: Create User] API can be used to create users.
-The most basic type of user is one that has an email address and a password to login with, and can be created with the `client.createUser()` method:
+The most basic type of user is one that has an email address and a password to login with, and can be created with the `client.userApi.createUser()` method:

 ```javascript
 const newUser = {